 This bill amends the Revised Statutes Cumulative Supplement, 2024, to update definitions and provisions related to electric generation facilities, transmission lines, and privately developed renewable energy generation facilities, particularly those near military installations.
-Key insertions include new definitions for "electronic-related," "foreign adversary," and revised criteria for military installations.
-The bill establishes new certification requirements for electric suppliers constructing or acquiring facilities within a ten-mile radius of military installations, mandating that they certify the absence of electronic-related equipment from foreign adversaries.
-It also outlines exemptions for privately developed renewable energy facilities that comply with specific criteria, emphasizing the protection of Nebraska's natural resources and military security.
+Key insertions include new definitions for terms such as "commercial electric vehicle charging station," "foreign adversary," and "electronic-related," which clarify the bill's scope.
+It also introduces certification requirements for electric suppliers constructing or acquiring facilities within a ten-mile radius of military installations, mandating that they certify the absence of electronic-related equipment from foreign adversaries.

 Statutes affected: Introduced: 70-1001.01, 70-1012, 70-1014.02, 70-1015